Roche/pyreadstat/README.md

 | Python 3- pyreadstat | 7 s  |
 | R - Haven | 7 s |

-**2. Reading Variable Labels** sas7bdat and pandas.read_sas gives you the numerical data with column names and do not extract the variable labels.
-Pyreadstat also gives you the numerical data as a pandas data frame, but also gives you a metadata object that contains the variable labels for reference.
-As pandas dataframe cannot handle both variable names and labels, you as user can take the decision of replacing the column names by labels if you want.

-**3. Reading Value Labels** Neither sas7bdat and pandas.read_sas gives the possibility to read sas7bcat catalog files.
+**2. Reading Value Labels** Neither sas7bdat and pandas.read_sas gives the possibility to read sas7bcat catalog files.
 Pyreadstat can do that and also extract value labels from SPSS and STATA files.
-As pandas dataframes cannot handle value labels, you as user will have to take the decision wether to use those values or not.

-**4. Reading dates and datetimes** sas7bdat and pandas.read_sas convert both date and datetime variables into datetime.
+**3. Reading dates and datetimes** sas7bdat and pandas.read_sas convert both date and datetime variables into datetime.
 That means if you have a date such a '01-01-2018' it will be transformed to '01-01-2018 00:00:00' (it always inserts a time), making it impossible to know looking only at the data if the variable was originally a datetime (if it had a time) or not.
 Pyreadstat transforms dates to dates and datetimes to datetimes, so that you have a better correspondence with the original data.
 However, it is possible to keep the original pandas behavior and get always datetimes.

-**5. Encoding** On python 3, pandas.read_sas reads all strings as bytes.
+**4. Encoding** On python 3, pandas.read_sas reads all strings as bytes.
 If you want strings you have to specify the encoding manually. pyreadstat read strings as str.
-Thas is possible because readstat guesses correctly the original encoding and translates to utf-8, so that you don't have to care about that anymore.
+Thas is possible because readstat extracts the original encoding and translates to utf-8, so that you don't have to care about that anymore.
 However it is still possible to manually set the encoding.

+In addition pyreadstat exposes the variable labels in an easy way (see later).
+As pandas dataframes cannot handle value labels, you as user will have to take the decision wether to use those values or not.
+Pandas read_sas reads those labels, but in order to recover them you have to work a bit harder.

-**6. Read only headers** sas7bdat and pandas.read_sas read all the data, no possibility to read only the headers.
-The same with R Haven.
-Sometimes you want to take a quick look to many (sas) files looking for the datasets that contain some specific columns, and you want to do it quick.
-This package offers the possibility to read only the metadata making it possible a very fast metadata scraping.
+Compared to R Haven, pyreadstat offers the possibility to read only the headers: Sometimes you want to take a quick look to many (sas) files looking for the datasets that contain some specific columns, and you want to do it quick.
+This package offers the possibility to read only the metadata making it possible a very fast metadata scraping (Pandas read_sas can also do it if you pass the value iterator=True).
+In addition it offers the capability to read sas7bcat files separately from the sas7bdat files.

 ## Dependencies